 Dealing with custody of children during separation and divorce proceedings can be a tremendous burden for families.
 As your experienced child custody lawyers in Winnipeg, we at Fishman Beley will help you get all the information you need.

-Our leadership team of Len Fishman and Terry Beley together bring in 88 years of experience in family law, that widely covers child custody law and how it applies in different situations.
+Our leadership team of Len Fishman and Terry Beley together bring in over 85 years of experience in family law, that widely covers child custody law and how it applies in different situations.
 Child custody cases are generally very sensitive for the parents involved and they normally leave a deep impression on children.
 The Fishman Beley child custody lawyers in Winnipeg deal with several aspects of child custody cases like custody during a relationship, custody after separation, joint legal custody, best interests of the child and much more.
 We have long experience of handling such cases and we are respected for finding the most effective solutions that benefit everyone involved.

 Custody of a child typically concerns who can give consent on behalf of a child, and where the children will live from time to time.
 If you need a child custody lawyer in Winnipeg, contact Fishman Beley.

 The parents of children, while the family is intact, are said to have “joint custody” of them.
 Each, prior to separation, has all of the rights and obligations respecting their children, subject only to the court's oversight jurisdiction in the case of abuse or neglect, or the provisions of criminal law.

 What this means is that the parents are responsible for the care, protection, health, education and welfare of their children.
 Each parent has the right and duty to act responsibly for the children.
 Each can make whatever decision is required, give any consent, and each has full responsibility for parental duties to their children.
 In case of disagreement, they must find a solution that works for their family.
 Unfortunately, this kind of disagreement can sometimes mean that they will separate and seek the court’s assistance.